Yohei-Shiina/covid-tracker/README.md

   - to keep my local machine clean by avoiding to have a lot of things installed for development.
   - turns out I knew it's great and now I have better understanding about docker (and k8s) used at my workplace.

-# Things I didn't care
+# Things I actively avoid
 - organizing files like src directory.
   - createing a runnable application was the first priority.
   - no plan to maintain this application in the future.